What is Ratio Analysis?

 Gross Profit Margin = $400/$1000 = 40%

 - Gross margin is extremely useful when we look at the historical trends in the margins.
-If the Gross Margins has increased historically, then it could be either because of price increase or control of direct costs.
-However, if the Gross margins show a declining trend, then it may be because of increased competitiveness and therefore resulting in decreased sales price.
+If the Gross Margins has increased historically, then it could be either because of the price increase or control of direct costs.
+However, if the Gross margins show a declining trend, then it may be because of increased competitiveness and therefore resulting in the decreased sales price.

 - In some companies, Depreciation expenses are also included in Direct Costs.
 This is incorrect and should be shown below the Gross Profit in the Income Statement.